On a damped nonlinear beam equation: Proof of Theorem 1.2

 \section{Proof of Theorem 1.2}

 Proceeding as in \cite{GF} we argue as follows.
-First note that due to work in \cite{R} we have that a unique high regularity solution to \eqref{eq 1.2} exists for all $t \in [0,\infty)$.
-Now, note as well that the hypotheses of Theorem 1.2 give us that
+First recall that we are assuming that a unique global pseudo classical solution $u$ to \eqref{pseudo} exists.
+Now, note as well that the hypotheses of Theorem 1.1 give us that

 for all $t \in (0,\infty)$.
 We can now combine \eqref{eq 2.7} with Lemma 2.1 to see that there is a sequence $\{t_n\}_{n=1}^\infty$ such that $t_n \uparrow \infty$,

 and